 Rain poses a minimal threat to the HVAC.
 However, prolonged and severe rains can lead to floods that partially submerge the HVAC unit.
 This is where the problem arises.
 This can interfere with the heat pump’s operation.
 Flooding can also damage the internal wiring and motor.

 Protecting the HVAC Unit

-Some homeowners safeguard the HVAC from rain by throwing a tarp or other covering over it.
-This isn’t wise because this can create a damp environment beneath the covering and prevent moisture from evaporating.
-Condensation eventually forms that leads to rust and corrosion.
-Some residences also set decorative items on top of the unit, such as potted plants.
-Don’t do this because it will obstruct airflow.
+Some people protect the HVAC from rain by placing a tarp or other covering over it.
+This isn’t advisable because this can lead to a damp environment beneath the tarp and keep moisture from evaporating.
+Condensation forms, and the prolonged moisture creates corrosion.
+Other homeowners also place decor on top of the HVAC.
+Doing this may impede airflow.

 Rain and HVAC Equipment Care in Parkland

 Serving Puyallup, Sumner, Orting, Graham, Bonney Lake, Tacoma, Pierce County, Parkland, Waller & Summit